Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Introduction

-In this paper, we consider both requirements for rigid-body systems, such as unmanned ground, aerial and underwater vehicles, whose states are described by their $SE(3)$ pose and generalized velocity.
+In this paper, we consider both requirements for rigid-body robot systems, whose states are described by their $SE(3)$ pose and generalized velocity.
 We assume that the robot dynamics are unknown but, as a physical system, satisfy Hamilton's equations of motion over the $SE(3)$ manifold.
-Instead, we are given a set of state-control trajectories, from past experiments or collected by a human operator, and seek to safely track a desired path of robot positions with safety constraints obtained online from sensor measurements, e.g. distances to obstacles from a depth sensor.
-We first learn a Hamiltonian model of the system dynamics using a physics-guided neural ODE networks \citep{duong21hamiltonian}.
-As the robot dynamics are equivariant to translation, we offset the trajectories to start from the origin and train a translation-equivariant Hamiltonian neural ODE model.
-The Hamiltonian structure of the learned model offers an energy-based regulation controller with the total energy of the system viewed as a Lyapunov function.
-This, in turn, enables us to enforce safety constraints using reference governor techniques without the needs to linearize the system dynamics.
-Inspired by constraint embedding techniques using a Lyapunov function \citep{RG_garone2016_ERG,RG_Omur_ICRA17}, we impose the safety constraints, based on sensor measurements, on the Lyapunov function.
-We use the trade-off between safety (distance from constraint violation) and system activeness (measured by the Lyapunov function) to regulate the reference governor and achieve safe and stable position tracking in an unknown environment.
+We consider a training set of state-control trajectories, from past experiments or collected by a human operator, and seek to safely track a desired position path with safety constraints obtained online from distance-to-obstacles measurements.
+We learn a \NEWWTD{$SE(3)$} Hamiltonian model of the system dynamics using a neural ODE network \citep{duong21hamiltonian}. \NEWTD{As the robot dynamics are equivariant to translation, we offset the trajectories to start from the origin and train a translation-equivariant Hamiltonian neural ODE model.
+The Hamiltonian structure of the learned model offers an energy-based regulation controller with the total energy of the system viewed as a Lyapunov function}.
+This, in turn, enables us to enforce safety constraints using reference governor techniques without the \NEWZL{need} to linearize the system dynamics. \NEWTD{Inspired by constraint embedding techniques \NEWZL{\citep{RG_garone2016_ERG}}, we impose safety constraints, based on the sensor measurements, on the Lyapunov function.
+We use the trade-off between the distance from constraint violation and the system energy level to regulate a reference governor and achieve safe and stable position tracking in an unknown environment.}

-\textbf{Contributions.} In summary, the contributions of this paper are 1) a neural ODE network approach for learning translation-equivariant $SE(3)$ Hamiltonian system dynamics from state-control trajectory data and 2) a tracking control design for $SE(3)$ Hamiltonian systems with stability and safety guarantees.
-Our dynamics learning and tracking control techniques are demonstrated on a simulated hexarotor robot using a depth sensor to navigate in unknown complex environments.
+\textbf{Contributions.} In summary, the contributions of this paper are 1) \NEWWTD{a translation-equivariant $SE(3)$ Hamiltonian dynamics learning approach} and 2) a tracking control design for $SE(3)$ Hamiltonian systems with stability and safety guarantees.
+Our dynamics learning and tracking control techniques are demonstrated on a simulated hexarotor robot using a depth sensor to navigate in unknown environments.